Rights of Heirs & Beneficiaries in Probate

 impact beneficiaries or heirs.

-You do not have the right to make these decisions yourself, but
+probate rights.
+You do not have the right to make these decisions yourself but

-trust and probate will be able to advise you on whether transactions are
+will be able to advise you on whether transactions are normal and reasonable.

-normal and reasonable.
-They can also request more information when a matter
+They can also request more information when a matter seems suspicious

 If you don't already have an